GenericMappingTools/gmt/BUILDING.md

 You also need download support data:

-- gshhg: A Global Self-consistent, Hierarchical, High-resolution Geography Database (>=2.2.0)
+- [GSHHG](https://www.soest.hawaii.edu/pwessel/gshhg/): A Global Self-consistent, Hierarchical, High-resolution Geography Database (>=2.2.0)
-- dcw-gmt: The Digital Chart of the World (optional, >=1.0.5)
+- [DCW-GMT](https://www.soest.hawaii.edu/pwessel/dcw/): The Digital Chart of the World (optional, >=1.0.5)

 ## Install dependencies

 ### Ubuntu/Debian

-For Ubuntu/Debian, there are prepackaged development binaries available.
+For Ubuntu and Debian, there are prepackaged development binaries available.
 Install the GMT dependencies with:

     # Install required dependencies